cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 Run `bosh aws create` to create a gateway, subnets, an RDS database, and a cf_nat_box instance for Cloud Foundry subnet routing.

-NOTE: As of April 5 you must use `~/workspace/bosh/bin/bosh aws create` - once a new gem is released this note will be deleted.

 <pre class="terminal">
 $ cd $BOSH_WORKSPACE
-$ ~/workspace/bosh/bin/bosh aws create
+$ bundle exec bosh aws create
 </pre>

 Note: The RDS database creation may take a while.